Guide written by:

 Dennis, self-taught DIYer, Bristol

-From convection to radiation, storage heaters to thermal inertia radiators, it's easy to lose your way when looking for a new electric heating system.
+Electric heating systems come in a wide range of designs from storage heaters and fan heaters to infrared panels.
+In short, it's easy to lose your way when looking for a new electric heater!
 Luckily, we have a range of tips and tricks to help you find the best electric heater or radiator to warm up your home.

 - Heat transfer